Bridges to Cardiovascular Population Health

 School-Based Telehealth Initiative

 Bay Rivers Telehealth Alliance (BRTA) was awarded federal grant funds for its School-Based Telehealth Initiative (SBTI).
-BRTA works with the Essex, Northumberland, and Westmoreland County Public Schools to bring healthcare services directly into schools giving students in these rural areas greater access to healthcare.
-The school-based health services focus on improving access to care and improving outcomes of chronic health conditions including asthma, obesity reduction and prevention, and diabetes, plus behavioral health and oral healthcare.
+BRTA works with the Northumberland, and Westmoreland County Public Schools to bring healthcare services directly into schools giving students in these rural areas greater access to healthcare.
+The school-based health services focus on improving access to care, plus behavioral health.

-BRTA’s executive director, Donna Dittman Hale, said “This is a tremendous opportunity to increase the access of rural children in Essex, Northumberland, and Westmoreland counties to high quality healthcare via modern telehealth technologies.
-We are delighted to be working with our partners over the coming 4 years to make a positive difference in the lives of these children.”
+BRTA’s executive director, Donna Dittman Hale, said “This is a tremendous opportunity to increase the access of rural children in Northumberland, and Westmoreland counties to high quality healthcare via modern telehealth technologies.
+We are delighted to be working with our partners to make a positive difference in the lives of these children.”